Augie-Environmental-Studies/resources/README.md

 > I took this photo for my
 > *Seminar in Environmental Philosophy* class,
-> lectured by Dr. David O'Hara.
+> which was taught by Dr. David O'Hara.
 One of
 > our assignments was to go to one of the
 > campus gardens and make observations
 > on a 1x1 meter area of our choice throughout